 This booklet outlines our philosophy of engaging all boys and building fine young men.
-Our Code of Behaviour is explained and the Staff Directory will assist students and parents/carers in communication between the home and school.
+Our school values are explained and the Staff Directory will assist students and parents/carers in communication between the home and school.

 You will find the general school routines and requirements written for easy and clear reference.
 In the Sports section, competitive and non-competitive sport choices are shown, as well as the Sports Guidelines, under which each student participates in sport.